 Yes.
 Transmitting protected health information (PHI) to a cloud AI provider constitutes disclosure to a third party, triggering Business Associate Agreement (BAA) requirements under HIPAA's Security Rule.
 Even with a BAA, PHI leaves your network and resides on shared commercial infrastructure outside your direct security controls.
 On-premises AI hardware from Island Mountain eliminates the business associate dependency entirely.

 Cloud AI platforms for insurance typically cost $50 to $200 per user per month.
 For 30 users, that totals $18,000 to $72,000 per year.
 Over three years: $54,000 to $216,000 cumulative with ongoing data exposure.
-An Island Mountain Summit Base system costs $75,000 to $85,000 as a one-time purchase.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload.
 Cost parity typically reached within year one to two.

 P&C carrier processing 2,000 claims per month.
 Every claimant's personal data stays on our servers.
 State regulators have zero concerns about our AI data handling.